Donors Needed To Address Critically Low Blood Supplies, St. Elizabeth Hospital Rewards Those Who Support - News Break

 Donors Needed To Address Critically Low Blood Supplies, St. Elizabeth Hospital Rewards Those Who Support

 O’FALLON — Summer is typically a time of decreased blood donations, but donors with all blood types are greatly needed as inventories continue to be affected by the COVID-19 pandemic and other variables.
-You can make a difference by giving blood locally to help people in your community at an upcoming blood drive hosted by HSHS St. Elizabeth’s Hospital and ImpactLife.
-The next blood drive will be on Tuesday, August 10 from 11:30 a.m. to 3:30 p.m.
-The drive will be held in the Continue Readingwww.riverbender.com
+You can make a difference by giving blood locally to help people in your community at an upcoming blood drive hosted by HSHS St. Elizabeth’s Hospital and ImpactLife.m.riverbender.com

 Comments / 0